jaredboynton/postman-probe/README.md

 1. **Secure Service Account** — Probe uses a scoped Postman API key; no user passwords in sight.
 2. **Containerized Collector** — Docker image polls, normalizes, and stores metrics (PostgreSQL by default).
-3. **Instant Visualization** — We include Grafana dashboards, but swap in whatever BI tool your execs already trust.
+3. **Instant Visualization** — Grafana dashboards built in, but swap in whatever BI tool you already trust.
 4. **Webhook Rules Engine** *(optional)* — Trigger Jira tickets, Slack alerts, or PagerDuty incidents when thresholds tip.

 Deploy on a laptop for a quick proof‑of‑concept or drop it into Kubernetes for scale—either way, setup is under 30 minutes.